DelphineLemire/documentary-watch/docs/DEVELOP.md

 ## Code Quality

-This project use a pre commit hook, but you can use next command to control code's quality
+This project uses a pre commit hook, but you can use next command to control code's quality

 ```bash
 make check
 ```
 ## Documentation

-This project Mkdocs with material theme for documentation.
+This project uses Mkdocs with material theme for documentation.

 You can test documentation generation with next command